Catalearn/catalearn/readme.md

 ```

 ### Saving and loading data
 Use `catalearn.save` and `catalearn.load` to store the data in the cloud and download it from there.
-This prevents multiple data uploads when training models.
+This removes the need for multiple data uploads when training models.
 ```
 import numpy as np